adamchainz/django-mysql/docs/model_fields.rst

 ~~~~~~~~~~~~~

 This class of lookups allows you to index into the list to check if the first
-occurence of a given element is at a given position.
+occurrence of a given element is at a given position.
 There are no errors if
 it exceeds the ``size`` of the list.
 For example::

     >>> Person.objects.filter(post_nominals__0='PhD')